 E-mails might be misinterpreted, leading to conflicts and fray in the company.

 Set up schedules for follow-up conversations

 As mentioned earlier, there are chances of e-mails being misinterpreted.
-Therefore, a face-to-face conversation after giving written feedback is a best way to eliminate such misunderstandings.
+Therefore, a face-to-face conversation after giving written feedback is the best way to eliminate such misunderstandings.
 Also, such conversations reduce the stress in employees caused due to negative feedbacks and motivate employees who need improvement.

 Be future oriented

-Making your feedback future oriented is really necessary.
+Making your feedback future-oriented is really necessary.
 When your feedback is more past dwelling, it may result in defensive actions from the employees.
-But, future oriented feedbacks motivate them in moving forwards, staying more focused and positive.
+But, future-oriented feedbacks motivate them in moving forwards, staying more focused and positive.